PSSRA/pssra.github.io/content/join/rules.md

 ### [3.2.](#3-2) Identity and Language {#3-2}
 - No language or behavior (including usernames or aliases) that includes:
   - Homophobia, transphobia, racism, sexism, ableism, or other reactionary ideologies.
+  - Even unintentional harm counts; if someone points out a harmful comment, take it seriously and adjust.
 - Respect pronouns, gender identities, and self-expression.

 ## 4. ⚒️ Political Orientation and Discourse